oguzeroglu/Nearby/README.md

 While working on [ROYGBIV engine](https://github.com/oguzeroglu/ROYGBIV) particle collisions, I experimented with couple of solutions and ended up implementing a binning algorithm that splits the world into bins, insert the object into different bins based on their bounding boxes.
 This helps us finding nearby objects of a given point in constant time `O(1)`.
 This library is a standalone version of the same algorithm.
 # Performance Comparison
 Run the [performance-test](https://github.com/oguzeroglu/Nearby/blob/master/performance-test.html) in your browser.
 In order to test the efficiency of Nearby, a defined amount of objects are created and put into random positions.
-Then the closest object to the point `(0, 0, 0)` is search first with Nearby algorithm and then with the naive approach (brute forcing).
+Then the closest object to the point `(0, 0, 0)` is searched first with Nearby algorithm and then with the naive approach (brute forcing).

 Here are the results:
 | Number of objects | Nearby | Naive approach |